 Gradually increase the speed of the passerby, and continue to intermittently reward your pup for sitting still as it approaches, and then turning away to get treats once it’s near.
 Drill with these setups over and over until the dog looks at you after he sees the passerby rather than wanting to approach and chase.
 It's impossible to totally eliminate the chasing behavior, but it can be redirected.

 Reduce Opportunities for Chasing

-Enforce appropriate boundaries for your dog: a fenced yard, or leash confinement when off your property, teaches it the rules and prevents it from chasing livestock on your neighbor's property.
+Enforce appropriate boundaries for your dog: A fenced yard or leash confinement when off your property teaches it the rules and prevents it from chasing livestock or other off-limits objects.
 Obedience training is necessary if you are to control your pup's bad habits.

 Provide Safe Outlets for Chasing

 Give your puppy alternatives to satisfy this normal urge.
 Interactive games such as fetch alleviate the urge to chase and provide a bonding experience for the two of you.
 Relieving your puppy’s boredom can help avoid chase behaviors that arise from frustration and loneliness.
 There are also organized dog sports such as herding trials for shepherd breeds, lure-coursing for sighthound breeds, and go-to-ground for terriers that reward these innate behaviors in controlled settings.

 The owner of a dog that chases inappropriately is liable if the dog hurts someone or damages property.
 The chasing dog is also at risk of being injured or killed if it chases a car, or by the other animal or person defending themselves.
 In some areas, property owners are within their rights to shoot dogs that harass livestock.